Keeping Children Safe at Hurst Green

 - Making sure our school is secure and safe

 All staff receive appropriate training in Safeguarding and Child Protection to ensure that they are aware of the school’s procedures for child protection and their responsibilities.
 We have a written policy and procedures for Child Protection complying with Local Authority guidance.
-The Designated Safeguarding Leads and Key Adults are Mrs S George (Head Teacher) and Mrs K Fasoyiro.
-The designated governor for Child Protection is Mrs V Mansell.
+The Designated Safeguarding Leads and Key Adults are Mrs S George (Head Teacher), Miss H Merritt (Year 1 Teacher) and Mrs C Smith (Nursery Teacher).
+The designated governor for Child Protection is Mrs K Saunders.
 Our Safeguarding and Child Protection Policy is available on our website and in the staffroom.

 What is a Designated Safeguarding Lead (DSL)?